Global Legal Studies LLB Honours

 - International human rights law

-- Interact with leading experts across the fields of global public and private law and delve into specialist subjects on how law responds to contemporary challenges.
+- Access to experts.
+Interact with leading experts across the fields of global public and private law.

-You'll spend year three at one of our prestigious international partner universities.
-This means you’ll graduate with an LLB and can draw on the experiences and skills developed during your international exchange year, strengthening your prospects with graduate recruiters.
+- International experience.
+Spend stage 3 at one of our prestigious international partner universities.
+Draw on the experiences and skills developed during your international exchange year to strengthen your prospects with graduate recruiters.

 Sorry, you need JavaScript to view this video